COEXCZ/django-translation-manager/README.rst

 * add variables from Translation Manager's defaults.py to your settings.py

-* add post_save signal to restart server:
+* add post_save signal to restart webserver:
   ::
       from translation_manager.signals import post_save as translation_post_save